GenericMappingTools/pygmt/MAINTENANCE.md

 [vercel-action](https://github.com/marketplace/actions/vercel-action) to
 preview changes made to our documentation website every time we make a commit in a pull request.
-The workflow `continuous-documentation.yml` builds and deploys the documentation to Vercel and create a comment with the latest URL of deployment preview.
+The workflow `continuous-documentation.yml` builds and deploys the documentation to Vercel.
+The vercel bot will automatically make a comment with a URL to preview the deployed documentation for that pull request.

 ## Making a Release